 If no soft buttons are added to an alert some modules may add a default "cancel" or "close" button.

 An alert can include a custom or static (built-in) image that will be displayed within the alert.
-Before you add the image to the alert, make sure the image is uploaded to the head unit using the SDLFileManager

 An optional timeout can be added that will dismiss the alert when the duration is over.
 Typical timeouts are between 3 and 10 seconds.
 If omitted, a default of 5 seconds is used.